BossEmma/BossEmma/README.md

 # 💫 About Me:
 Hi there!
-My name is Emmanuel I am a full stack web, mobile and blockchain developer.
+My name is Emmanuel, I am a full stack web, mobile and blockchain developer.
 I build agile software applications, using modern technologies and best practices to enhance code quality, while ensuring optimum functionality.

 # 💻 Technologies I work with: